Last updated:

 The exact cause of multiple myeloma is not known.
 Symptoms occur as a result of a process that is initiated by the abnormal multiplication of plasma cells in bone marrow.
 Scientists suspect there may be a variety of causes that may include environmental factors (e.g., the effects of exposure to radiation), genetic abnormalities, and/or additional factors that may play varying contributing roles.
 Exposure to dioxin has been associated with an increased risk of myeloma.

-One factor of interest to researchers is that many myeloma cells have been found to be missing all or part of chromosome 13.
+One factor of interest to researchers is that many myeloma cells have specific genetic abnormalities that impact prognosis.
 Also, the development of multiple myeloma is preceded in virtually all cases by a condition called monoclonal gammopathy of undetermined significance or MGUS (see Related Disorders section).
 The cause of MGUS is not known.

 The specific symptoms of multiple myeloma result from excessive and unnecessary growth (neoplastic proliferation) of plasma cells.